7i7u5/Horion-Archive/README.md

 # Step 4:
 Select the dll you downloaded and click open.
-It will not be injected
+It will now be injected
 > ![Info Image](images/selectdll.png)

 # Horion Archiver